Can an NRI account be converted to a resident account?

 Supporting Documents

-- Self-attested address proof.
+• Self-attested address proof.
 Any of the following documents: Driving licence, voter ID, passport, Aadhaar card or bank statement.
-If Aadhaar is being submitted as proof, ensure that a masked Aadhaar is submitted, i.e., black out the first 8 digits of the Aadhaar number.
-Only the last four digits should be visible.
-To download a masked Aadhaar online, visit myaadhaar.uidai.gov.in/ and tick the Do you want a masked Aadhaar? option while downloading Aadhaar.
+If an Aadhaar is being submitted as proof, ensure that a masked Aadhaar is submitted, To learn how to get the masked Aadhaar, see How to download masked Aadhaar?

 In-person Verification (IPV)

-As part of the mandatory In-Person Verification (IPV) requirement for all brokers, a Webcam or a physical verification is required.
+As part of the mandatory In-Person Verification (IPV) requirement for all brokers, a webcam or physical verification is required.
 See What is In-Person Verification (IPV), and why is it required?

 Need help?
 Call on +91-080 4719 2020 or 080 71175337 or or create a ticket.